Australian High Commission

 7.How long will it take?

-Mailed-in application for Child passport renewal application
+Mailed-in application for child passport renewal

 Eligibility